Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Surgeries at collisions

 \begin{defi} Let $S_-$ and $S_+$ be two surfaces, let $\mu_l^-,\mu_r^-$ be hyperbolic cone metrics on $S_-$ sharing the same singular locus $\sigma_-$ and let $\mu_l^+, \mu_r^+$ be hyperbolic cone metrics on $S_+$ with singular locus $\sigma_+$.
 We say that $(S_+,\mu_l^+, \mu_r^+)$ is obtained from $(S_-, \mu_l^-, \mu_r^-)$ by a {\bf double surgery} if up to changing those metrics in their isotopy classes, the following conditions are satisfied: \begin{enumerate} \item There are embedded singular disks $D_-\subset S_-$ and $D_+\subset S_+$ such that $\mu_l^+$ and $\mu_r^+$ coincide in a neighborhood of $D_+$ and $\mu_l^-$ and $\mu_r^-$ coincide in a neighborhood of $D_-$. \item The corresponding collapsed surfaces $(S_0, \mu^0_l, \mu^0_r)$ and $(\hat S_0,\hat\mu^0_l, \hat\mu^0_r)$ are isometric, that is there are two isometries

-\item $\phi_l$ and $\phi_r$ are homotopic maps and coincides in a neighborhood of the collapsed points. \end{enumerate} The disks $D_-$ and $D_+$ are called the surgery disks, whereas the homotopy class of $\phi_l$ and $\phi_r$ is called the identification map. \end{defi}
+\item $\phi_l$ and $\phi_r$ are homotopic and coincide in a neighborhood of the collapsed points. \end{enumerate} The disks $D_-$ and $D_+$ are called the surgery disks, whereas the homotopy class of $\phi_l$ and $\phi_r$ is called the identification map. \end{defi}